 - Scan for rootkits: Rootkits are files stored on your computer's local disk drives which are invisible to the operating system.
 These files may influence system behavior.

 - Potentially Unwanted Programs (PUPs): This setting allows you to choose how Potentially Unwanted Programs are treated if detected.
-Use the drop-down menu to choose either Ignore detections, Warn user about detections, or Treat detections as malware.
+Use the drop-down menu to select either Ignore detections, Warn user about detections, or Treat detections as malware.

 - Potentially Unwanted Modifications (PUMs): This setting allows you to choose how Potentially Unwanted Modifications are treated if detected.
-Use the drop-down menu to choose either Ignore detections, Warn user about detections, or Treat detections as malware.
+Use the drop-down menu to select either Ignore detections, Warn user about detections, or Treat detections as malware.